Pop, Lock & Drop It: Background

 Huey's older brother referred him to producer Angela Richardson, who was creating a rap group.
 Huey's songs "Oh" and "Pop, Lock & Drop It" became local favorites among DJs and promoters.
 He was featured on a series of mixtapes, one of which, Unsigned Hype, sold out of its run of 8,000 copies and was noticed by producer TJ Chapman, who introduced the rapper to Vice President of A&R at Jive Records, Mickey "MeMpHiTz" Wright, in 2006.
 "Pop, Lock & Drop It", a heavy club track, was further popularised by its signature squatting dance move.

 Critical reception

-In 2017, Danny Schwartz of HotNewHipHop named the song one the biggest one-hit wonders of 2006, describing it as "a horny, high-octane crunk slapper that begins with a foreboding moment of musical uncertainty before plowing ahead with Huey's raunchy chants an irresistible call to hit the dance floor".
+In 2017, Danny Schwartz of HotNewHipHop named the song one of the biggest one-hit wonders of 2006, describing it as "a horny, high-octane crunk slapper that begins with a foreboding moment of musical uncertainty before plowing ahead with Huey's raunchy chants an irresistible call to hit the dance floor".